 Using Trendlines to Extrapolate Data

 Trendlines are a simple and effective way to extrapolate data in Google Sheets.
-To create a trendline, follow these steps: (See Also: How To Add Numbers On Google Sheets)
+To create a trendline, follow these steps: (See Also: How To Change Bar Chart Colors In Google Sheets)

 - Select the data range that you want to extrapolate.